Some trivial notes on the practice of dueling…

 Because it was the act of duelling, rather than the outcome, that allowed duellists to defend their honor and gain satisfaction, an agreement to intentionally miss in pistol duels emerged as a common practice.
 The strategy—which cleverly allows the combatants to retain both their dignity and their appendages—is called deloping.
 The code duello expressly forbids it.

 Deloping was a crucial turning point in the famous Burr-Hamilton duel.
 Prior to the event, Hamilton had declared his plan to delope, yet brought to the fight a pair of specially-modified hair-trigger pistols.
 Standard deloping procedure was to fire into the ground, so as to make one’s non-deadly intent clear.
 Hamilton fired his first shot into the air, nowhere near Burr.
 It remains unclear whether he deloped in nonstandard fashion, or was shooting to kill but confounded by his custom guns.

 Burr, who knew only that Hamilton had fired in his direction and was taken aback by this brazen act of japery, responded by shooting Hamilton in the stomach.
 A scoundrel to his dying breath, Burr later claimed that were it not for the morning mist obscuring his view, he would have hit Hamilton in the heart.

 As it happens, Burr was the sitting vice president when this infamous, milk-commercial-lampooned event occurred.
-I had always assumed, perhaps out of some optimistic naivete, that this could not have happened while he was in office, but that was foolish.
+I had always assumed, perhaps out of some optimistic naivete, that this could not have happened while he was in office, but no, no…that was foolish.
 Burr was charged with Hamilton’s murder, in both New York and New Jersey.
 Why both?
 Well, even in the early 19th century duels weren’t totally above-board and were generally frowned upon by the local constabulary.
 Most duels had to be carried out in secluded areas that had “jurisdictional ambiguity,” such as an island on a river that forms the border between two places.
 That describes Weehawken, where Burr and Hamilton did the deed.
 The park there is still known as “Weehawken Duelling Grounds” despite the fact that duelling and open containers are expressly forbidden by city ordinance.